biojppm/rapidyaml/README.md

 ryml's API documentation is [available at ReadTheDocs](https://rapidyaml.readthedocs.io/latest/).

-ryml is [extensively unit-tested in Linux, Windows and MacOS](https://github.com/biojppm/rapidyaml/actions).
+ryml is [extensively unit-tested and fuzz-tested in Linux, Windows and MacOS](https://github.com/biojppm/rapidyaml/actions).
 The tests cover x64, x86, wasm (emscripten), arm, aarch64, ppc64le and s390x architectures, and include analysing ryml with: